theprattler/portfolio/README.md

 # J Michael Smith (Portfolio)

 ## Greetings and Salutations
-Thank you for showing interest in my portfolio.
+Thank you for showing interest in my portfolio, designed with React.js.
 Feel free to contact me using the links below.
 I hope you have a blessed day.

 ## Screenshot
 ![About Me section of porftfolio](./src/assets/images/portfolio-screencap.png)